SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of ...

-The investigation concerns whether Polished and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.
+The investigation concerns whether IGT and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.

 [Click here for information about joining the class action]